Ahh…the age-old debate on whether the convenience of a fixed campervan bed beats out the utility of a convertible bed.

-Our current record is 6 people crammed around our table for dinner and an epic round of Settler’s of Catan.
+Our current record is six people crammed around our table for dinner and an epic round of Settlers of Catan.

-One of the best aspects of van life is meeting all the different people you come across during your travels.
+One of the best aspects of van life is meeting everyone you come across during your travels.

 And yes, we enjoy spending time outside with our friends, too.
-But hosting friends in our own van is really a special time to hangout over drinks and great conversation.
+But hosting friends in our van is a special time to hang out over drinks and have great conversations.